BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### $K$ and $\Delta \overline{E}_{t}(S1,S2)$

-$K$ represents the cost per student.
+The additional cost on education are computed as following: first compute a cost per student ($K$).
 This is calculated as the salary of the teacher plus benefits, divided by the average number of students per teacher.

 \begin{equation}
 K = \frac{\text{teacher salary} + \text{teacher benefits}}{\text{# Students}}